-This is Day 6 of the 15-Day Affirmation Challenge where hundreds of participants around the world gather to practice positive affirmations for 15 days!
-If you haven’t signed up, please do so here first, then proceed to the task below.
+This is Day 6 of the 15-Day Affirmation Challenge where hundreds of participants around the world gather to practice positive affirmations for 15 days in July 2014.
+The challenge is now over, but you can do the tasks in your own time.
+Visit the overview page for all Affirmation Challenge tasks and posts.

 - Affirmation Challenge Day 1 [New Beginning] | 66 Comments